 Degree you’ll need to practice: Master of Science in Nursing (MSN)

-Certification: Must be certified by your State Board of Nursing or receive a national certification from an agency such as the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
+Certification: Must be certified by your State Board of Nursing or receive national certification from an agency such as the American Nurses Credentialing Center or the American Association of Nurse Practitioners.

 An acute care nurse practitioner may work in an emergency room, operating room, walk-in clinic, doctors’ office, critical care unit or community-based environment.
 ACNPs care for patients suffering from acute conditions such as heart attacks, respiratory distress syndrome or shock.